Lexington Divorce Lawyer

 Generally, a lien claimant’s rights will generally relate back to the date on which it first performed work in terms of priority over other contractors who are also filing mechanic’s liens against the same property.
 For example, if Harry Homeowner does not pay Carrie Contractor, who does not pay her subcontractors including Perry Plumber and Eddy Electrician, all of those contractors (the general and the subs) could file mechanic’s liens against the property.
 Generally, their priority would relate back to the date they each began working on the property.

+As a side note, “priority” means who gets paid first in the event the property is sold to satisfy a mechanic’s lien.
 However, please note the lien will not take precedence over most subsequently recorded conveyances or a mortgage that was filed after the start of work, but before the claim of the lien.
 In order to prevent this outcome, a would-be lien holder can file a “preliminary statement of lien” in the office of the county clerk in the county where the project is located to preserve his or her priority.
-Ask your Lexington mechanic’s lien lawyer about this and whether it might be a good idea in your circumstances.
+Ask your Lexington mechanic’s lien lawyer about this and whether it might be a good idea in your circumstances. |

 The “Last Date” Materials or Labor Were Provided in Kentucky